 Chandi Ka Vark

 Little ahead there is a small colorful temple sandwiched between rows of buildings.
-But standing out with its unique shape and color.
+But stands out with its unique shape and color.
 It is dedicated to Akkanna Madanna – an incarnation of Shakti and is known by the same name.
-Inside the temple is a just a small room with a beautiful Silver Idol of the Goddess.
+Inside the temple is just a small room with a beautiful Silver Idol of the Goddess.
 When I visited a family was performing the Puja.
 They told me that this temple is hundreds of years old.
 And is a favorite with the politicians who it is believed cannot win elections without visiting this temple.

 Coming back on the main road we saw this old gateway with a small clock tower standing like an adamant old man refusing to let go.
-The trees are coming out of its lintel covering the clock.
+The trees are coming out of the lintel covering the clock.
 But the white gateway seems to be least worried about.
-All it wants you to know is how the Deodis of the bygone eras was and seems to be asking what have you made of the beautiful area today.
+All it wants you to know is how the Deodis of the bygone eras were and seems to be asking what have you made of the beautiful area today.

-Recommend you read following travel blog on places to visit in Hyderabad.
+Recommend you read the following travel blog on places to visit in Hyderabad.